ziqkimi308/Flash-Card-With-Tkinter-UI/README.md

 # Flash Card App

-Flashy is a simple and interactive flash card application built with Python and Tkinter.
+Flash Card is a simple and interactive flash card application built with Python and Tkinter.
 It helps you learn new languages by showing you words on one side (French) and their translations (English).
 You can mark words as known or unknown, and the app keeps track of the words that you need to learn, saving your progress.

 ---
 ### Features: